rgo227-1823/practice-git/readme.md

-##Created Hello World!!
+## Hello World Welcome to GIT!!

-addedd new branch called prod-branch
-## mainly for understnading merge conflicts
-addedd new branch called preprod-branch
-## new branch called preprod-brach has been addedd to practice merge conflits
+1.addedd new branch called prod-branch mainly for understnading merge conflicts 2.addedd new branch called preprod-branch has been addedd to practice merge conflits